Mobile Homes Act 1983 (Amendment) Bill

 Overview

-This bill makes a small amendment to the Mobile Homes Act 1983, changing the index used to calculate increases in pitch fees on mobile home sites in England from the Retail Prices Index (RPI) to the Consumer Prices Index (CPI).
+This bill makes a small amendment to the Mobile Homes Act 1983, changing the index used to adjust pitch fees on mobile home sites in England from the Retail Prices Index (RPI) to the Consumer Prices Index (CPI).

 Description

-The main change introduced by this bill is the substitution of the Retail Prices Index (RPI) with the Consumer Prices Index (CPI) for calculating annual increases to pitch fees on mobile home sites in England.
-This alteration affects paragraph 20(A1) within Schedule 1, Part 1, Chapter 2 of the 1983 Act, which deals with agreements relating to pitches.
-The bill applies only to England and Wales and will come into force three months after it receives Royal Assent.
+The primary change introduced by this bill is the substitution of the Retail Prices Index (RPI) with the Consumer Prices Index (CPI) for calculating annual increases in pitch fees on mobile home sites in England.
+This alteration affects paragraph 20(A1) within Schedule 1, Part 1, Chapter 2 of the 1983 Act, specifically concerning agreements related to pitches.
+The bill applies to England and Wales only and will come into effect three months after it receives parliamentary approval.

 Government Spending